zhiwenh/delib/README.md

 <a name="Ethereum+account"></a>
 #### delib.eth.account
-The index of the default account used for transactions.
-The index is used for web3.eth.accounts.
-This can be overwritten by setting an address in `delib.eth.options.from` or by passing i when performing a transaction.
+The default index of the account used for transactions.
+The index uses the web3.eth.accounts array to get the account address.
+This can be overwritten by setting an address in `delib.eth.options.from`, setting a `from` property in transaction options, or setting an `account` property (also an account index) in transaction options.

 <a name="Ethereum+options"></a>
 #### delib.eth.options